Maryville High School (Tennessee)

-Occasionally, the school holds "activity periods" either during the morning or during the evening in which students are allowed to either participate in a school-wide, planned activity or have free time until the "activity period" ends.

 Athletics

 The school's athletic teams go by the name Red Rebels.
 Maryville High School had the longest active football winning streak in America (74–0) until their loss in the 2008 Tennessee 4A State Championship Game.
 Maryville's primary rival is Alcoa, against whom the Red Rebels hold a 60–23–3 series advantage in football through the 2014 season.
 This was reportedly the longest in Tennessee history, breaking the record of Cleveland High School.

 The Rebels captured their 14th TSSAA State Football Title against the Hendersonville Commandos in 2013, rounding-out an undefeated 2013 season.
 MHS has appeared in the Class 6A Football Championship game every year from when class 6A was formed in 2009 through 2015 and then again in 2017 and 2019, with every year except 2009 and 2012 resulting in a championship.
 MHS has appeared in the State Championship games every year from 2003 through 2015, not all resulting in wins.
 The Rebels captured their 15th TSSAA State Football Title against the Ravenwood Raptors in 2014 coming back from a 28-point deficit in the first quarter.
 Maryville won their 15th title in overtime after TD Blackmon made an interception on a 2-point conversion to seal the win.
 Blackmon also was responsible for blocking a crucial field goal at the end of regulation to prevent the Raptors from scoring a field goal and sending the game into overtime, the final score was 35–34.

 The 2013 State Championship was MHS's 3rd Division 1, Class 6A Title, following their first two in 2010 and 2011.
 The three 6A Titles stand in addition to seven other 4A Titles held by Coach George Quarles and the Red Rebels in the 2000s, prior to their 6A classification.
 The Red Rebels reached an overall National ranking of 7th, and 1st in the State of Tennessee, in 2011.
 MHS also reached the 1st-place position as overall cumulative State of Tennessee Football Championship Title-holder in 2011, and holds a one-championship lead over rival Alcoa (which is in the 3A class) for the most in Tennessee.

 During the 2007 season, the basketball team won the state championship in class AAA.